-- Copies of the "Rogue Valley Seismic Event Highway Triage Approach" document were made available for reference. - The MRMPO has seven bridges (three on I-5 and four on Highway 99) included in the seismic triage plan; the RVMPO has one landslide (south of Ashland). - \$35 million was earmarked by HB2017 for the seismic triage work. - B. Grants Pass Signal & Pedestrian Upgrades (KN 19960) and I-5 Exit 58 6th & Morgan (KN 17477) Description: "The original project K19960 included a signal at 7th and M Street; after project kickoff it was determined that the justification for the signal was not appropriate for ARTS funding of the project.
+- Copies of the "Rogue Valley Seismic Event Highway Triage Approach" document were made available for review. - "Rogue Valley" is a misnomer on the document.
+The study comprises all of southern Oregon up to Eugene. - The MRMPO has seven bridges (three on I-5 and four on Highway 99) and zero landslides included in the seismic triage plan. - \$35 million was earmarked by HB2017 for the seismic triage work. - Even though this project will soon be split into two separate projects, it is necessary to amend it into the RTP and TIP as is at this time so that it can get started. - Grants Pass Signal & Pedestrian Upgrades (KN 19960) and I-5 Exit $58 6^{th}$ & Morgan (KN 17477) Description: "The original project K19960 included a signal at 7^{th} and M Street; after project kickoff it was determined that the justification for the signal was not appropriate for ARTS funding of the project.
 The signal was removed from the project allowing those funds to be moved to other safety projects, primarily K18880 for Region Rumble Strips."
 It has been determined that the safety improvements in K17477, I-5: Exit 58 6th & Morgan Intersection Improvements, are aligned with the same type of safety upgrades remaining in K19960.
 Combining the two projects with similar funding sources and common safety and ADA improvements will create a single project to utilize the funding effectively and efficiently.
-The proposal is to combine K19960 and K17477, utilizing K19960 and its current project name. - The projects are already in the RTP, so no amendment is necessary for that document.
+The proposal is to combine K19960 and K17477, utilizing K19960 and its current project name.

-• The elimination of \$1.3 million in project cost (the "M" & "6th/7th" intersection has been dropped) triggers a full TIP amendment, since the funding change exceeds 20%.
+- The projects are already in the RTP, so no amendment is necessary for that document. - The elimination of \$1.3 million in project cost triggers a full TIP amendment, since the funding change exceeded 20%.